joecritch/framer-director/README.md

 # Framer Director

-This is a quick, *opinionated* experiment at improving my workflow with the fresh V2 of <a href="http://www.framerjs.com/">Framer.js</a>, this iOS prototyping tool.
+This is a quick, *opinionated* experiment at improving my workflow with V2 of <a href="http://www.framerjs.com/">Framer.js</a>, this iOS prototyping tool.

-## Instantiation
+## Set up

 Include the `framer-director.js` file and then call this in your `app.js`: